 Recent and ongoing

 2. Southern New England forest regenaration near gap - a survival analysis.
-Yale-Myers Forest, CT.
-Hector Nuñez ('14) investigated whether the regenaration of white pine (Pinus strobus) and eastern hemlock (Tsuga canadensis) was influenced by the creation of gaps.
+Yale-Myers Forest, CT. --> Hector Nunez ('14) investigated whether the regenaration of white pine (Pinus strobus) and eastern hemlock (Tsuga canadensis) was influenced by the creation of gaps.
 Read description here.
 His honors thesis was then expanded to include the seasonal change in forest understory light conditions and its influence on tree regeneration.
 Read paper here.